The Encyclopedia of American Songs and Musicals

 Distibution: Republic Pictures

 The action has for background the Texas Centennial celebration held this year in Dallas.
 It is moreover in the Fair Park of this city that the movie was mainly shot.
 The screenplay is fully dedicated to Gene Autry, the singing cowboy who performs at the same time his own character and the role of Tom Ford, a fictional Western movie star.
-This latter having declined the invitation to take part in the Big Show of Dallas, his producer asks discreetly to his look-alike Gene Autry to impersonate him.
-This one accepts and gets noticed by introducing a song which quickly becomes a hit.
+The latter having declined the invitation to take part in the Big Show of Dallas, his producer asks discreetly to his look-alike Gene Autry to impersonate him.
+He agrees and gets noticed by introducing a song that quickly becomes a hit.
 A love affair comes to intensify the whole whereas the confusion settles down between the real Gene Autry and his double.
 A blackmailer and his sidemen would try in vain to take advantage of the deception until the truth is revealed.
 Noticed as a satire of show business, this full-length B-movie mingles genres with a certain achievement and allows especially to see Gene Autry and his guitar walking it from song to song, including Western ballad, Country blues (scratching by the way Jimmie

 Rodgers) and fashion tunes (resuming some notes of Honeysuckle Rose).
 He has for acolyte Smiley Burnette whose comic effects get strengthened up through his inimitable way of coming down his voice to the ultra-bass.
 He is moreover frequently accompanied by The Sons of the Pioneers where we notice the performance of certain Leonard Slye, soon called to be famous under the name of Roy Rogers.
 It is however strange in this traditional Texan atmosphere to see the Jones Boys, a group in the vein of the Mills Brothers led by singer Jimmy Springs.
 They perform in a quirky but truly attractive way The Lady Known as Lulu, a R&B song written by Sam H. Stept and Ned Washington